shahrton/Duem/README.md

 # Duem
-Python based utility to emulate the Unix du command, with several improvements.
+Python based utility to emulate the Unix du command, with several differences.
 Especially useful for Windows users.
 (not uploaded to Github yet.)